-A consequence of the fact that $p\in\smash{ \sigma_{\mathrm{de,sc}}^{2,\mathsf{0}}(\square + \mathsf{m}^2)}$ is that commutators of $\square + \mathsf{m}^2$ with de,sc-$\Psi$DOs have de,sc- principle symbols given by Poisson brackets of their symbols with $p$.
+A consequence of $p\in\smash{ \sigma_{\mathrm{de,sc}}^{2,\mathsf{0}}(\square + \mathsf{m}^2)}$ is that commutators of $\square + \mathsf{m}^2$ with de,sc-$\Psi$DOs have de,sc- principal symbols given by Poisson brackets of their symbols with $p$.
 We can therefore prove propagation estimates in the usual way, via the construction of a positive commutator, for which one constructs symbols that are monotone along the (appropriately scaled) de,sc-Hamiltonian flow

 on the de,sc-characteristic set